charmbracelet/bubbletea/tutorials/commands/README.md

     }
 ```

 And that's that.
-There's one more thing you should is helpful to know about
+There's one more thing you that is helpful to know about
 `Cmd`s, though.

 ## One More Thing About Commands